Advertisement

 "The perfect nap window is when you're tired enough to fall asleep quickly, but early enough that it won't affect your night."

-— Dr. Matthew Walker, "Why We Sleep"
+— Matthew Walker, "Why We Sleep"

 The 8-Hour Rule